 Congenital failure of autonomic control can be caused by mutation in the paired-liked homeobox 2B (PHOX2B) gene as well as in several other genes, including RET, GDNF, EDN3, and BDNF.
 PHOX2B is the major disease-causing gene, mutated in half to two thirds of patients with congenital failure of autonomic control.

 Al Rashdi et al. (2011) and Mahfouz et al. (2011) described a 6-year old Omani girl with congenital central hypoventilation syndrome.
 She was born to consanguineous parents through normal delivery.
 Her weight was below average due to dental conditions.
 She did not have any breathing problems during sleep, and she never complained about headache or visual changes.
 Her parents confirmed that she had no history of cardiac and pulmonary diseases.
 After she had a dental extraction surgery with general anesthesia, she suffered from shallow breathing and apnea.
-Her respiratory efforts reduced three times; each time she became fully awake with a good response after medication.
-The results of the genetic test showed that the patient has mutation in the PHOX2B gene, causing congenital central hypoventilation syndrome.
+The results of the genetic test showed that the patient had a repeat expansion in the polyalanine tract of PHOX2B gene, causing congenital central hypoventilation syndrome.
 After 65 days in the ICU, she was discharged with portable ventilator for ventilator support during sleep.

 Mansoor and Zahrani (2002) analyzed 27 consecutive cases of endoscopic colonic biopsies and surgical colectomy specimens of both male and female cases who were received for investigation of ganglion cells for the Hirschsprung's disease and related disorders.
 In their study, Mansoor and Zahrani (2002) looked for only three symptoms and all the 27 patients presented with constipation, 15 (55.5%) patients had abdominal distension and no patient presented with diarrhea.
 Mansoor and Zahrani (2002) suggested that a wider population study for the genetic factors of this frequent congenital disease is highly recommended in the Saudi population.

-Trivedi et al. (2011) presented four families with CCHS, three with autosomal dominant inheritance and familial clustering, and one with a de novo mutation resulting in CCHS.
+Trivedi et al. (2011)presented four families with CCHS, three with autosomal dominant inheritance and familial clustering, and one with a de novo mutation resulting in CCHS.
+Mutations detected in all the families were repeat expansion in the polyalanine tract of PHOX2B gene.
 Trivedi et al. (2011) demonstrated that phenotypic variability in expression of disease is seen in families with the same mutations in PHOX2B gene.
-They have also commented that the psychosocial costs of the disease and the unrecognized 'morbidity barter' that is part of current management needs to be factored into in all stages of management from childhood to adolescence to adulthood.
+They also commented on the psychosocial costs of the disease and the unrecognized 'morbidity barter' that is part of current management needs to be factored into in all stages of management from childhood to adolescence to adulthood.

-While presenting a case study, Al Saadi et al. (2011) linked the presence of congenital central hypoventilation syndrome in a Saudi child to be due to a PHOX2B mutation.
+While presenting a case study, Al Saadi et al. (2011) linked the presence of congenital central hypoventilation syndrome in a Saudi child to a repeat expansion in the polyalanine tract of PHOX2B gene.

 Al Talabani et al. (1998) studied the pattern of major congenital malformations in 24,233 consecutive live and stillbirth at Corniche hospital, which is the only maternity hospital in Abu Dhabi, between January 1992 and January 1995.
 A total of 401 babies (16.6/1,000), including 289 Arabs, were seen with major malformation.
 Sporadic conditions accounted for 26% of the cases.
 In their study, Al Talabani et al. (1998) observed one case of congenital failure of autonomic control in a family from the United Arab Emirates.
 Recurrence was not reported in other members of the family.
 Al Talabani et al. (1998) concluded that their study was very close to representing the true incidence of congenital abnormalities in the whole United Arab Emirates, as they investigated over 98% of deliveries in Abu Dhabi, the capital of United Arab Emirates.